 Our aim is to provide a place where fans of the “Shed” (or the Appalling as it was known towards the end) can get together and explore the venue's history and share their memories.

 Visit our Band Memories and Interviews sections to read exclusive contributions that we have received from more than 60 of the artists who graced the famous stage.

 "Congratulations on what you have done with the website it is really amazing that you have had all this interest and all these great write ups.
 It’s something really worthwhile which means a lot to a lot of people" Frank Lynch ; (who discovered Billy Connolly and who named and owned the Apollo).

-We are please to announce a 'Remember the Apollo' night is being organised for the 13th of July 2013 at Pivo Pivo in Glasgow.
-Tickets are £3 (YES!!
+'Remember the Apollo' On the 13th of July 2013 a 'Remember the Apollo' night was organised at Pivo Pivo in Glasgow.
+Tickets were £3 (YES!!
 Back to Apollo prices!!).
-There are bands playing The Seventh Sons a Dr Feelgood tribute act and Rank Berry a Southern Rock style band like CCR, and DJ playing tracks from bands who played the Apollo... which is probably the soundtrack your life!
+Two bands played the gig, The Seventh Sons a Dr Feelgood tribute act and Rank Berry a Southern Rock style band like CCR, and DJ playing tracks from bands who played the Apollo... which is probably the soundtrack your life!
 Well I know those songs are the soundtrack to my life.
-If you want to find out more about it join our Facebook Group and get blethering about all things Apollo.
+If you want to find out more about what happened that night join our Facebook Group and get blethering about all things Apollo.

 Surrounded by pictures taken by Harry Popadopoulous click exhibition to see, many of them in the Apollo.
 A great night was had by all.

 Apollo Memories Book The current Apollo Memeories edition written by Martin Kielty, we have an exclusive excerpt from the book here or the book cover image to read it. (pdf 140 kb).
 To order and read more click here.